Patterns, Flows, and Interrelationship

 How do we fall prey to this nonsensical choice of “self-interest” over the interest of the larger whole?
 Self-reflective consciousness tempts us with such choice, it would seem, and allows us to filter the feedback we receive from the larger whole.
 We are able to ignore feedback that other creatures, who respond instinctively, cannot.
 To some extent, self-reflective consciousness demands that we do this, because we cannot accommodate in our conscious awareness all the information that presents itself to us, moment to moment.
 We have to filter and select.

 Perhaps, then, our problem lies with the criteria we use to make these selections.
 And even these criteria are determined by our assumptions about who we are in relation to the world.
-We will screen out information that conflicts with our view, or that might prompt us to act in conflict with our view.
+We can screen out information that conflicts with our view, or that might prompt us to act in conflict with our view.
 So, once again, if I think I am separate and competitive, I will disallow information (feedback) on the harmful effects of my actions on other humans, other living beings, or the ecosystem.
 That information doesn’t matter much if I believe I exist separate from those others.
 I can ignore feedback about environmental catastrophes, or even deny its veracity, because I believe I exist apart from all that.
 “What is destroying our world is the persistent notion that we are independent of it, aloof from other species, and immune to what we do to them” (Joanna Macy, 1991, p.
 13).

 For millions of years as hunter-gatherers, humans regulated themselves in relative harmony with the ecosystem.
 Then somewhere along the line, perhaps with the development of agriculture, perhaps even later, a large group of humans fell into a kind of madness, a hubris that led us to believe we could function outside the balance of nature.
 We thought we could have our planet and consume it, too.
 We suppressed any information to the contrary and went about reconstructing things more to our liking (or at least to the liking of a powerful and wealthy elite).
 And we got away with it for a while, because the earth is a big place with lots of territory to pillage and trash and then move on.
 Globalization in recent decades has enabled large industries to extract what they need from land and labor, and leave the toxic wastes and cultural destruction in areas far from home, so that the devastating effects of their enterprises don’t directly affect the people in control.
 But now we are running out of room and the negative feedback loops are getting smaller.
 Our technologies are so powerful that their pollution circles the globe and affects the climate of the entire planet.
-Chernobyl poisoned all of Europe with radiation, and to a lesser extent, parts of North America.
 If we now begin to receive the informational feedback available to us, we can respond in ways that reduce our insane deviations from balance.
 We must pay attention to feedback about the effects of our behavior, so we can regulate and organize our human systems intelligently and maintain a viable habitat for humans and other living creatures on earth.

 So we come full circle back to our original quandary: how do we remember who we are?
 How can we create reminders within our cultures of our interconnectedness with all of life?
 How can we set up better criteria for selecting information for our attention, so that we stop ignoring the very information we need to self-maintain and self-organize ourselves in harmony with the larger whole?
 We must grapple together with these questions in seeking to transform our consciousness and our culture towards sustainability.